DuckDuckGo: Early years

+Growth in the 2010s

 By May 2012, the search engine was attracting 1.5 million searches a day.
 Weinberg reported that it had earned US$115,000 in revenue in 2011 and had three employees, plus a small number of contractors.
 Compete.com estimated 266,465 unique visitors to the site in February 2012.
 On April 12, 2011, Alexa reported a 3-month growth rate of 51%.
 DuckDuckGo's own traffic statistics show that in August 2012 there were 1,393,644 visits per day, up from an average of 39,406 visits per day in April 2010 (the earliest data available).
 In a lengthy profile in November 2012, The Washington Post indicated that searches on DuckDuckGo numbered up to 45,000,000 per month in October 2012.
 The article concluded:"Weinberg's non-ambitious goals make him a particularly odd and dangerous competitor online.
 He can do almost everything that Google or Bing can't because it could damage their business models, and if users figure out that they like the DuckDuckGo way better, Weinberg could damage the big boys without even really trying.
 It's asymmetrical digital warfare, and his backers at Union Square Ventures say Google is vulnerable."

 GNOME released Web 3.10 on September 26, 2013, and starting with this version, the default search engine is DuckDuckGo.

 At its keynote speech at WWDC 2014 on September 18, 2014, Apple announced that DuckDuckGo would be included as an option for search on both iOS 8 and OS X Yosemite in its Safari browser.
 On March 10, the Pale Moon web browser, starting with version 24.4.0, included DuckDuckGo as its default search engine, as well as listed it on the browser's homepage.
 In May 2014, DuckDuckGo released a redesigned version to beta testers through DuckDuckHack.
 On May 21, 2014, DuckDuckGo officially released the redesigned version that focused on smarter answers and a more refined look.
 The new version added many new features such as images, local search, auto-suggest, weather, recipes, and more.